ReviversMC/modget-create/CONTRIBUTING.md

 If you do not have much experience with "Dagger 2", you might find contributing a struggle.
 4. When printing to the console, please try as much as possible to {@link colorize} your messages according to this structure.
     - Red = Error/Function cancellations.
-    - Green = Success
+    - Yellow = Warning
-    - Cyan = General information
+    - Green = Success/info

 Congrats!
 You finished reading this boring chunk of text.
 That is all of our contributing guidelines - thanks for helping in advance!